31 Easy High Protein Dinner Recipes for Weight Loss | Healthy & Delicious Meal Ideas

 Healthy Quinoa and Ground Turkey Stuffed Peppers Recipe

-This is A wholesome dinner where bell peppers are filled with a turkey-quinoa-tomato mixture and baked to perfection.
+This is a wholesome dinner where bell peppers are filled with a turkey-quinoa-tomato mixture and baked to perfection.
 This recipe is very versatile as well as full of vitamins and fiber.
 The wonderful combination of diced tomatoes, onion, garlic, and Italian cheese as fillings or stuffing will make you fall in love with its taste.

 You could have used brown rice or couscous in place of quinoa here.
 Although it is mostly served as a standalone meal, you can also serve it beautifully with a simple green salad or with roasted vegetables like broccoli, asparagus, or sweet potatoes.